KraftyKai/emacs-config/README.md

 * `C-c @ C-M-h` - Hide all top-level blocks (hs-hide-all)
 * `C-c @ C-M-s` - Show all blocks in the buffer (hs-show-all)
 * `C-c @ C-l` - Hide all blocks n levels below this block (hs-hide-level)

+## Notes on Org Mode and Plantuml
+You should have no trouble with org-mode without any further system support issues needed.
+However, to bet `plantuml` working properly with org mode you will also need to install:
+* Java (JRE)
+* graphviz

+While it's nice to have these installed and working, emacs will work fine if these dependencies are not installed so long as you don't try to generate a graphical preview of diagrams.

 ## Golang specific details
 * [go-mode](https://github.com/dominikh/go-mode.el) is included, see link for instructions